 The Audi Q5 is a very safe car that did well in Euro NCAP crash tests.
 However, long-term reliability is harder to judge given that the car and its powertrain are relatively new, while the brand overall hasn't scored particularly well in this are.
 We'd like to see more of the advanced driver aids included as standard, too.

 Audi Q5 TFSI e reliability & problems

-It’s hard to comment on long-term reliability, since this new powertrain hasn’t been on sale for long, but the 2.0-litre TFSI petrol engine is familiar technology that should prove reliable.
+It’s hard to comment on long-term reliability, since this powertrain hasn’t been on sale for long, but the 2.0-litre TFSI petrol engine is familiar technology that should prove reliable.

 The Audi gets autonomous city braking, traction control, hill-hold assistance and parking sensors as standard, and returned a healthy five stars in Euro NCAP crash tests.